[popup_trigger id=”13756″ tag=”span”][/popup_trigger]

 Marked IW in blue for Jacob Wemmersz.
 Hoppesteyn, the full owner of Het Moriaanshooft (The Moor’s Head) factory from 1664 until 1671, and succeeded by his widow Jannetge Claesdr. van Straten through 1686

-Painted in blue with carefully delineated ‘zwarte trek’ (outlines in blackish blue) with the scene of Diana and Actaeon depicted at the moment of surprise before he turns into a stag in a landscape of rock work and floral shrubbery with in the background Actaeon’s dogs, the cavetto rim with a wide border of fan-shaped floral scrollwork panels.
+Painted in blue with carefully delineated ‘zwarte trek’ (outlines in blackish blue) with the scene of Adonis and Venus after a drawing by Leonard Bramer (1596-1674), the cavetto rim with a wide border of fan-shaped floral scrollwork panels.

 Diameter: 34.2 cm.
 (13.4 in.)